Home

 Personal Practice & Self-Care

-1. Reaching Your Teaching PotentialReflect on the ways that being a teacher is different from being a student and explore particular actions that can help you to meet your potential as a teacher.
+1. Reaching Your Teaching PotentialReflect on ways that being a teacher is different from being a student and explore particular actions that can help you to meet your potential as a teacher.

 3. Inspiration to TeachExplore strategies for stoking your passion and inspiration to teach, overcoming perfectionism, inspiring persistence, and framing struggle or failure.